Pipeline Integrity Management Solutions

 NPMS Validation and

 We help operators identify HCA changes within pipeline corridors as well as understand the current nature of their could affect HCAs.
 Answering questions such as: What is the sensitive resource?
 Does it still exist?
 Has it moved?
 Is it still considered an HCA?
 Please check out our Representative Projects.

 Segment Identification and Spill Modeling

 Our practical approach to HCA Segment Identification is time tested and cost effective.
-We have experience modeling spills via every transport mechanism: air dispersion, subsurface water flow, overland flow, and direct release into surface water.
+We have experience modeling spills via every transport mechanism: air dispersion, overland flow, subsurface (groundwater) migration, and downstream flow.

-Our latest product, the Overland Flow Toolset, gives your GIS personnel control to trace spills over land and downstream.
+Our latest product, the Overland Flow Spill Model, gives your GIS personnel control to trace spills over land and downstream.
 Putting the process and results directly into your hands!

 Gas HCAs and Class Locations

-Natural gas high consequence areas (HCAs) and class locations identify population density along a pipeline, which is a key factor in the development and implementation of mandated pipeline integrity management programs.
+Natural gas high consequence areas (HCAs), moderate consequence areas (MCAs), and class locations identify population density along a pipeline, which is a key factor in the development and implementation of mandated pipeline integrity management programs.

-FreemanGIS has developed geospatial routines to identify HCAs and class locations along natural gas pipelines.
-Our straight-forward approach applies the definitions in pipeline safety regulations (49 CFR 192.761 and 49 CFR 192.5) in an effective, sound, and repeatable manner.
+FreemanGIS has developed geospatial routines to identify HCAs, MCAs, and class locations along natural gas pipelines.
+Our straight-forward approach applies the definitions in pipeline safety regulations (USDOT 49 CFR 192.903, 192.3, and 192.5) in an effective, sound, and repeatable manner.

 Pipeline Mapping System Submittals (NPMS/TPMS) and